North Macedonia national football team: Early years (1991–96)

-The fourth match was also a test match for more domestic players for the national team.
-The match was held again at Skopje City park stadium on 16th of June 1993.
-The score was Macedonia Vs Macedonian Selection of journalists 2:0 .This time the selector made the best choice of players for the first team.This team was ready for its first official international match.

 First official international match

 They had their first official international match as a 4–1 victory against Slovenia in a friendly on 13 October 1993 under coach Andon Dončevski.
-In 1994, the Republic of Macedonia became a single member of FIFA and UEFA after the independence and split of the Yugoslavia federal team.
+In 1994, the newly proclaimed Republic of Macedonia became a separate member of FIFA and UEFA after its independence referendum and split of the Yugoslav federal team.

 Euro 1996 qualifiers

 The UEFA Euro 1996 qualifying was the first major qualifying tournament that Macedonia participated in as an independent nation, grouped with Spain, Denmark, Belgium, Cyprus and Armenia.
 In their opening game, which was also their first ever official match, Macedonia played the reigning European champions Denmark, finishing 1–1 after Macedonia led for most of the game.
 Later, Macedonia suffered one of its worst ever defeats, 5–0 against Belgium on 7 June 1995.
 They failed to qualify for UEFA Euro 1996, finishing fourth in the group with seven points.

-Hadžievski, Kanatlarovski and Jovanovski's era (1996–2001)
+1996–2001

 1998 FIFA World Cup qualification

 The tournament began on 24 April 1996 with a 3–0 win at home against Liechtenstein.
 On 9 November 1996, Macedonia recorded their biggest ever, an 11–1 thrashing victory against Liechtenstein.
 Macedonia defeated the Republic of Ireland 3–2 at home, their first victory against a major European team, but failed again to qualify for the 1998 World Cup in France, finishing fourth in the group on 13 points.